f-droid/fdroidserver/README.md

 ### Installing

-There are many was to install _fdroidserver_, they are documented on the website: https://f-droid.org/docs/Installing_the_Server_and_Repo_Tools
+There are many ways to install _fdroidserver_, they are documented on the website: https://f-droid.org/docs/Installing_the_Server_and_Repo_Tools